hzoppetti/hz-site/content/posts/2024/just_a_job.md

 > It has been updated and edited for post to this site.

 Jason closed his laptop and sipped his coffee.
 He enjoyed coding; it was much cleaner than his previous profession while providing the same level of planning and strategy.
-Every job presented a puzzle to solve—without the blood.
+Every job presented a puzzle to solve---without the blood.

-Functions, loops, recursion--a beautiful symphony of parts coming together in an elegant orchestra.
+Functions, loops, recursion---a beautiful symphony of parts coming together in an elegant orchestra.
 Transforming the esoteric symbols in his editor into delightful images and functionality on a screen made him feel clever, magical.

 He also enjoyed the social aspect.
 Today he was in town for a meeting with clients; he got to understand them, their business, their motivations.

 That never happened before.
 Before it was just a name, photo, and address.
-It never became personal, which was good--very good.
+It never became personal, which was good---very good.

 With programming, Jason felt connected to the work, motivated.
 It satisfied him to help people improve their businesses.
-Set up a website, stand up a database, or build a new app—these things were all feel-good projects.
+Set up a website, stand up a database, or build a new app---these things were all feel---good projects.

 Occasionally, an old client would call and request something in a grey area like hacking a security system or stealing data.
 Jason would do those jobs too.
 Why not?
 They paid better and they got his blood and adrenaline pumping again; they were still less messy than his old job.